======================================================================

 In September 2003, Nintendo discontinued the Famicom in Japan,

-alongside the Super Famicom and the disk rewriting services for the
+alongside the Super Famicom and disk rewriting services for the

-manufactured on September 25; it was kept by Nintendo and subsequently
+was manufactured on September 25, 2003; it was kept by Nintendo and

-loaned to the organisers of Level X, a video game exhibition held from
+subsequently loaned to the organizers of Level X, a video game

-Museum of Photography, for a Famicom retrospective in commemoration of
+Tokyo Metropolitan Museum of Photography, for a Famicom retrospective

-the console's 20th anniversary.
-Nintendo offered repair service for
+in commemoration of the console's 20th anniversary.
+Nintendo offered

 Configurations